Fracture (video game)

-Fracture is a third-person shooter video game developed by Day 1 Studios for the PlayStation 3 and Xbox 360.
+Fracture is a third-person shooter video game developed by Day 1 Studios and was published by LucasArts.
+It was released for the PlayStation 3 and Xbox 360 in October 2008.
+Set in the 22nd century, the story involves two factions, Pacific and Atlantic, fighting in a xenophobic America split by global warming.
+The player assumes control of Jet Brody, an Atlantic Sergeant ordered to capture Pacifican Commander Sheridan.
+The game is notable for its focus on terrain movement through the use of futuristic weapons.
+Fracture garnered mixed reviews upon release.

 Story

 Set in the year 2161, Fracture tells the tale of a xenophobic United States which has been split into two sides, the Pacific and the Atlantic, by rising water levels caused by global warming.
 The Atlantic is devoted to advancing the technological prowess of humanity, while the Pacific is devoted to enhancing the human genome.
 When the xenophobia reaches an unfortunate peak, war erupts, and an army from the Atlantic is dispatched to deal with the Pacific force.
 Players control Sergeant Jet Brody as he leads his attack team against the Pacific force.
 His first target is Alcatraz Island, where Brody is able to test all the Pacific's found weapons.
 Both the Atlantic and the Pacificans have a trade monopoly in the area to promote the sciences.

 Jet Brody is ordered to capture Sheridan, the Pacifican commander, the player's team is ambushed and Sheridan escapes.
 During the pursuit in a dropship, the ship is shot down, and Brody is the only survivor of the crash.
 After evading enemies, he meets up with a squad of Atlantic soldiers.
 The squad infiltrates a Pacifican bunker, but most of the members are killed shortly afterward.
 After fighting through the bunker alone, the player discovers HYDRABALLS, a new, highly explosive Pacifican weapon.
 After destroying a large number of the weapons, the player breaks through and takes an elevator to a secret underground facility, where the player locates and destroys key manufacturing equipment.
 After destroying the equipment, the player aids an allied squad in capturing the Golden Gate Bridge from Pacifican forces and fixing another bridge using multiple spike grenades.
 The Golden Gate Bridge is captured, but a giant, 1000 ft machine called Dreadnought awakes from the Bay and destroys most of the Atlantic forces, then marches towards the East Coast invincible to aerial attack.